 In essence, the cortado is the Spanish lovechild of a macchiato and a cappuccino.
-It’s really all about ratio.
-The milk is used to cut the acidity of the espresso, but not too much.
+It’s really all about the ratio; the milk is used to cut the acidity of the espresso, but not overpower.
 The espresso comes through to balance the milk, which is steamed more like a latte, with little-to-no foam.
 The milk is steamed at a lesser temperature as well, and it is served in a 5 to 7 oz. glass rather than ceramic.
-In this way, you simply cannot take a cortado to go, so relax and stay a while.